bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the presented key is known to the AS and is associated with a single instance of the RC software, the process of presenting a key and proving possession of that key is usually sufficient to authenticate the RC to the AS.
+If the presented key is known to the AS and is associated with a single instance of the RC software, the process of presenting a key and proving possession of that key is sufficient to authenticate the RC to the AS.
 The AS MAY associate policies with the RC software identified by this key, such as limiting which resources can be requested and which interaction methods can be used.
 For example, only specific RCs with certain known keys might be trusted with access tokens without the